Effective Date: May 6, 2020

 Information we automatically collect

 When you interact with the Services, certain information about your use of our Services is automatically collected.
-Much of this information is collected through cookies, web beacons, and other tracking technologies, as well as through your web browser or device.
-This includes the following:
+This includes:

-- Details of your visits to and use of our Services (including the timing, frequency and pattern of service use), such as traffic data, location data, and other communication data, the pages you visit, and how you reached our site.
+- Details of your visits to our site and information generated in the course of using our site (including the timing, frequency, and pattern of service use) including, but not limited to, traffic data, location data, weblogs and other communication data, the resources that you access, and how you reached our site.

 - Information about how you interact with our publications, including whether you open or click links in any correspondence.